Reference

 This backend is always available.

-Recommended for ROC_CLOCK_SYNC_PROFILE_RESPONSIVE and on good CPUs.
+Recommended for ROC_LATENCY_TUNER_PROFILE_RESPONSIVE and on good CPUs.

 enumerator ROC_RESAMPLER_BACKEND_SPEEX